Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Experimental Setup

 For classification, we restrict attention to binary problems.
 This choice reflects structural constraints of some of the interpretable models considered and simplifies the construction of out-of-sample scenarios described in Section~\ref{sec:oos}.
 Conceptually, this does not limit generality, as multiclass problems can be decomposed into multiple binary tasks.

 Since most interpretable methods do not natively handle missing values, and imputation can distort feature distributions in a method-dependent way, we rely on simple deletion.
 First, we drop columns with more than 30\% missing values, retaining only those datasets where at least half of the original columns remain.
 Next, we remove rows containing any missing values, keeping only datasets that preserve at least 50\% of the original rows.
 Datasets requiring more extensive deletion are discarded, as they would be too heavily altered and could bias the results.
+Notably, under these criteria, only a single classification dataset was excluded.
+To further ensure that this deletion strategy does not introduce bias, Appendix \ref{sec:missing_values} provides a detailed quantification of the missing data, demonstrating that the proportion of removed cells in the retained datasets is negligible, with most datasets containing no missing values at all.

 After these selection steps, 216 datasets remain: 137 regression datasets and 79 binary classification datasets.

 For each dataset, categorical variables are transformed via one-hot encoding and numerical features are scaled using median/IQR scaling, which reduces sensitivity to outliers (\texttt{RobustScaler} from \textit{scikit-learn}).
 The scaler is fitted only on the training split of each dataset, and the learned parameters are then applied to the corresponding validation and test sets to avoid information leakage.
 Figure~\ref{fig:pmlb} reports the distribution of the number of samples and features for the final set of selected and preprocessed datasets.